Rodrigo Neri

-Rodrigo Antonio Neri González (born May 12, 2005) is an American professional soccer player who plays as a forward.
+Rodrigo Antonio Neri González (born May 12, 2005) is an American professional soccer player who plays as a forward for the Maryland Terrapins in NCAA Division I.

 Club career

 Born in Miami, Florida, United States, Neri joined the academy of Atlético Madrid from Alcorcón in 2021.

 International career

 Neri has represented the United States at youth international level.
 He is also eligible to represent Venezuela and Spain.